CSIRO-enviro-informatics/shacl-form/README.md

 **sh:maxlength**
 Will set the maximum length of the input field.

+**sh:minLength**
+Will set the minimum length of the input field.

 **sh:pattern**
 Will set the regex pattern of the input field.
-Note that a blank field will still be accepted unless the field is also required. ^ and $ are assumed to encapsulate the pattern.
+Note that a blank field will still be accepted unless the field is also required. ^ and $ will be added around the pattern provided.

 **sh:flags**
 For use with sh:pattern.
 The flags set the modifier to be used with the regex expression.
 Available flags: m, i

 **sh:hasValue**
-This input field will be displayed to the user and submitted with the form, but they will be unable to change it.
-The value of this input field will be pre-filled and it will be disabled and set to readonly.
+This input field will be present when the form is submitted, but will be hidden from the user.
-This field will also be excluded from form validation.

 **sh:equals**
 This input field will be required to equal the referenced property.
 Note